PCB Not To Issue NOCs For Ramadan Cricket - UrduPoint

 PCB Not To Issue NOCs For Ramadan Cricket

-The Pakistan Cricket Board today said due to the prevailing COVID-19 pandemic, it will not issue NOCs for any cricket during the holy month of Ramadan
+The Pakistan Cricket Board (PCB) on Saturday said due to the prevailing COVID-19 pandemic, it will not issue the no-objection certificates (NOCs) for any cricket during the holy month of Ramadan

 The PCB strongly urges organisers and cricketers to religiously follow all precautionary measures, including remaining indoors, maintaining social distancing and avoiding gatherings.